agile6v/squeeze/README.md

 We provide release binary for three platforms: Linux, OSX and Windows.
 You can download an appropriate release binary for your operating system.
 The list of binary releases is available for download from the [Release Pages](https://github.com/agile6v/squeeze/releases).
 If the binary doesn't work for you, you'll have to build from source.

 ### 3. With Docker or Kubernetes
 Squeeze provides a corresponding docker image for each version and hosted on [Docker Hub](https://hub.docker.com/r/agile6v/squeeze).
 Therefore we can use docker-compose to quickly build a squeeze cluster to experience all the features.
-Deployment on kubernetes will also support in the near future.

-**Starting squeeze cluster with docker-compose:**
+**Deploying with docker-compose:**

+Starting squeeze cluster:

 ```shell
 $ docker-compose up -d
 ```

-**Scaling the slave with docker-compose:**
+Scaling the slave:

 ```shell
 $ docker-compose up -d --scale slave=3
 ```

-**Stoping squeeze cluster with docker-compose:**
+Stoping squeeze cluster:

 ```shell
 $ docker-compose down